 If you’re looking for a cheaper fix that will look better but not perfect, a skilled touch-up company like PaintCraft can repair the scratch pretty well in most cases.
 The darker the paint color, the more effective touch-up will be.
 In contrast, a scratch on a bright silver car probably won’t look any better with touch-up in this case, unless it’s near the bottom of the car.
 The metal flakes in the touch-up paint will be going in a different direction than the flakes in the good paint around it, so it will stand out just as much as the scratch when light hits it.

-The rule of thumb most people follow is: if you can feel a scratch with your fingernail, then it’s through the clear coat.
-But I think this is too general.
-You can still buff many scratches that you can feel, but you need to know exactly how far you can go.
+You may also be able to repair the scratch yourself.
+The rule of thumb most people follow is: if you can feel a scratch with your fingernail, then it’s deeper than the clear coat.
+However, I think that’s too general.
+You can still buff out many scratches that you can feel, but you need to know exactly how far you can go.
 The industry term for sanding through the clear coat is burning.
-If you do this, you need to re-spray, which involves more than chip repair.
+If you do this, you’ll need to have it re-sprayed.

 For a single scratch, I hand-buff with 3000-grit sandpaper or a buffing compound so the edges disappear.
 The middle of the scratch may still need to be painted, but this will make the scratch less visible.
 Hand-buffing maintains the integrity of the clear coat all the way around, in addition to hiding the scratch.
 Sometimes, a scratch is shallow enough that if you smooth out the areas along the sides, you can’t see it anymore.
 You could make a simple scratch worse by using a high-speed buffer on it, especially if the scratched area is on a curve at all.